adedayo2203/Crypto-CoinRanking-Pipeline/README.md

 In today’s data-driven world, real-time insights are important especially in fast-moving markets like cryptocurrency.
 I recently completed an exciting project where I designed and deployed an end-to-end ETL streaming pipeline to fetch live crypto data from the CoinRanking API and visualize it in Power BI, all built on Microsoft Azure.

+SUMMARY
+A real-time ETL pipeline ingests cryptocurrency data from the Coinranking API using an Azure Function (Python), triggered every 1 minute.
+The data is streamed into Azure Event Hub, which connects to Microsoft Fabric.
+Within Fabric, the data flows into Event Stream for processing and is stored in Event House (Kusto DB).
+Data Activator sends alerts via Outlook, while Azure Key Vault securely stores credentials.
+Finally, the data is visualized in Power BI.

 The Problem
 Crypto prices fluctuate by the second.
 Static reports and batch processing can’t keep up.
 Hence, the reason for the project to:
 •	Automate data ingestion from a third-party API